 2022 Update: The original post covered a 2016 trip on the East Express.
 The train has become so popular, especially in winter, that finding tickets is difficult.
 This post provides insider tips on how to book and experience this scenic journey.

 Turkey is big.
 Bordering eight countries and four seas, it stretches from southeast Europe to northwest Iran.
 Two epic long-distance train trips are found here, the Trans-Asia Express to Tehran and the East Express to Kars.
 Beginning in the capital city of Ankara, the East Express (known as the Doğu Ekspresi in Turkish) is a meandering 25-hour trip to the frontier outpost of Kars.

 When I took this trip in 2016, it was simple to book a spot in a 2-berth sleeping wagon or a regular seat, as the train was rarely full.
-But in 2017, news stories began circulating about the winter beauty of the route.
+But in 2017, stories and pictures began circulating on social media about the winter beauty of the route.
 Travelers especially loved the segment between Erzincan and Kars, which follows the headwaters of the legendary Euphrates River.